What the Acquidex Score means — and what it doesn't.

 The Four Analytical Pillars.

-We evaluate every deal against verified market peer-group benchmarks across four core domains.
-Each pillar contributes to the final composite score based on its impact on deal survival.
+Every deal is evaluated across four domains.
+Each contributes to the composite score based on its historical impact on deal survival.

 Value